-Brigandine type armor – it’s an armor composed of the steel plates riveted to the cloth or leather.
-Such design was really popular and common not only in medieval Europe.
-Obviously it was much easier (and cheaper as well) to find the pieces of iron or steel than craft the flat sheet of metal.
-The images of brigandine type spaulders can be find on numerous paintings and manuscripts of the XV century.
-For example, we see the army equipped with brigandine spaulders on a medieval art masterpiece: “The Adoration of the Magi” c.
+Brigandine armor is composed of plates riveted to cloth or leather.
+This type of armor design was really popular and common in Medieval Europe.
+Obviously, it was much easier (and cheaper as well) to use pieces of iron or steel than to shape a flat sheet of metal.
+Images of brigandine type spaulders can be find on numerous paintings and manuscripts of the XV century.
+For example, we see the army equipped with brigandine spaulders on the medieval art masterpiece: “The Adoration of the Magi” c.
 1450, by Jean Fouquet (1420-1480).

-Our Brigandine Spaulders consist of a round dished plate that covers the shoulder joint and three curved lames.
-Metal elements are riveted to the base material.
-It can be fabric + canvas or suede leather + canvas for your choice.
-We use canvas as the lining for the best durability and long lasting of the shell covering material.
-The wide range of colors gives you the possibility to create your unique style.
-If you would like the Brigandine spaulders to be made in different colors (as seen on the photos) – just send us an email with your order.
+Our Brigandine Spaulders consist of a round dish-shaped plate that covers the shoulder joint to which three curved lames are attached.
+The metal elements are riveted to the base material which can be fabric + canvas or suede leather + canvas according to your preference.
+We use canvas as the lining in order to provide long lasting material and the best durability possible for the shell covering.
+The wide range of colors available gives you the possibility of creating your own unique style.
+If you would like for the Brigandine Spaulders to be made in different colors (as seen on the photos) – just send us an email with your order.

-This shoulder protection is suitable for use in HMB, IMCF, SCA medieval combat.
-See options below to choose the preferred material for the metal elements and shell covering.
+This shoulder protection is suitable for use in HMB, IMCF, and SCA medieval combat.
+Please refer options below to choose your preferred material for the metal elements and shell covering.

-Please notice, that measurements should be with padding/gambeson.
+Please note, that measurements should be with padding/gambeson.